 How to update your preferred (unofficial) details

-You can submit a Change to Personal Details form at any time without supporting documentation to update the following details on your student record:
+You can submit a Change to Personal Details form at any time without supporting documentation to correct or update the following details on your student record:

-- Format (eg change to upper or lower case) of name
+- Capitalisation (i.e., change to upper or lower case) of name

-To change your official or legal details as they appear in such documents, please follow the procedure outlined below.
+However, only your legal name will appear on official documents and correspondence, such as your testamur, academic transcript, student card and fee statements.
+To change your official or legal details as they appear in such documents, please follow the procedure outlined in the section below.